Australia Council Origins

 The current bylaws governing the Australia Council are available here.

-The Council conducts a postgraduate student paper contest, an undergraduate project contest, and a student branch competition annually.
+The Australia Council conducts a postgraduate student paper contest, an undergraduate project contest, and a student branch competition annually.
 Details for the current year are available on the Student Activities page.

 The Australia & New Zealand Student Congress, a biannual event held alternately in Australia and New Zealand, is funded and co-sponsored by the Council.

 Australian students took out first prize in the 2017 IEEE Region 10 poster competition.
 Details are available here.